- How do I list and install Sawtooth packages?

 I get this error when running sudo -u sawtooth sawadm genesis config-genesis.batch : Permission denied

-The ownership or permission is wrong.
+The validator key file permissions are wrong.
 To fix it, type:

 Type the following: sudo -u sawtooth rm -rf /var/lib/sawtooth/* This deletes the entire database--for development and purposes.